acroper/BeamerQt/README.md

 # Features
 BeamerQT features a graphical user interface that provides easy access to most desired Beamer/LaTeX features without adding LaTeX code.

+## Table Editor (New Feature!)
+Create tables visually with easy row/column management.
+Supports Automatic and Percentage sizing modes with visual column resizing.

+**Known Issue:** LaTeX export of percentual sizes is not precise.
+Workaround: Add a plain text element to the right of the table, it will allow to resize the final table.

 ## Equation Editor (New Feature!)
 Create and edit mathematical equations visually with an intuitive graphical interface.